 Iran launches drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

-Tehran launched more than 100 drones at Israel on Friday morning, not long after Israel announced the beginning of a major operation against Iran, with a wave of airstrikes targeting Iranian nuclear facilities, military commanders and top scientists.
+Tehran launched more than 100 drones at Israel on Friday morning, Israel's military said, not long after Israel announced it had begun a major operation against Iran, with a wave of airstrikes targeting Iranian nuclear facilities, scientists and senior military commanders.

-Israeli media said the first Iranian drones were expected to reach the country's airspace around noon local time, which would be about 4 a.m.
-Eastern, but the IDF confirmed it was already targeting approaching drones outside of Israeli airspace on Friday, amid reports of air raid sirens and possible interceptions in Saudi Arabia and Jordan.
+President Trump said in a post Friday morning on his Truth Social media platform that he had given Iran "chance after chance" to make a deal with the U.S. on its nuclear program, but that despite his warnings to Tehran that the alternative would be "much worse" than anything seen before, "they just couldn't get it done."

+"There has already been great death and destruction, but there is still time to make this slaughter, with the next already planned attacks being even more brutal, come to an end," Mr. Trump said.
+"Iran must make a deal, before there is nothing left."

 Israel has intercepted virtually every Iranian weapon launched in previous large-scale attacks by the Islamic republic.
-The retaliatory action by Iran was long anticipated and well planned for, Defin said.
+The retaliatory action by Iran was long anticipated and well planned for, Defrin said.

 Earlier Friday, Israeli Prime Minister Benjamin Netanyahu announced that the IDF had begun "Operation Rising Lion," with a massive wave of airstrikes against dozens of Iranian nuclear sites, military commanders and research scientists, saying the goal was to "roll back the Iranian threat to Israel's very survival."